How do I get tickets for the 2017 inaugural ceremony of President-Elect Donald Trump?

 How much do tickets cost for the official balls?

+Prices for any official balls for the 2017 Inauguration of President-Elect Donald Trump have not yet been published.
 The Presidential Inaugural Committee sold tickets to The Inaugural Ball, the only official ball open to the general public for the 2013 Inauguration, at a cost of $60 per ticket.
 Tickets to the Commander-in-Chief’s Ball were given out free to select members of the U.S. military.

 If I do not receive an official invitation to one of the official balls, can I still get tickets?

-Yes, though the price is likely going to be higher than the original price.
+Possibly, though the price is likely going to be higher than the original price.
 More information may be posted here as it becomes available.